Chart Color Schemes

 Educational outcomes in Bankstown - South fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area has seven schools educating approximately 3,171 students, operating under typical Australian school conditions (ICSEA: 968).
-These include three primary, two secondary, and two K-12 schools.
+The area has a network of 7 schools educating approximately 3,171 students, with typical Australian school conditions (ICSEA: 968).
+This includes 3 primary, 2 secondary, and 2 K-12 schools.

 Frequently Asked Questions - Education